odoo/documentation/inventory/routes/costing/landed_costs.rst

 Select the account journal in which to post the landed costs.
 We recommend you to create a specific journal for landed costs.
-Therefore it will be easier to keep track your postings.
+Therefore it will be easier to keep track of your postings.

 .. image:: media/landed_costs05.png
     :align: center